 Before you attend your first appointment with your midwife, the midwife team recommend that you watch the short informative maternity videos that can be found here.

 Antenatal and maternity care is offered by our Midwives in conjunction with the hospital consultant and/or GP.
-Hospital deliveries take place at the maternity unit of Torbay or Exeter hospitals.
+Hospital deliveries take place at the maternity unit of Newton Abbot, Torbay or Exeter Hospital.
 The six week post natal check of mother and baby is carried out by our GP’s.

 Child health and development screening